JulyWitch/fastest-icon-search-engine/README.md

 ## 🏎️ Why is it the Fastest?

 1. **Inverted Index Search Algorithm**
    - The core of the search engine is powered by an inverted index, enabling lightning-fast lookups by mapping terms to relevant icons.

 2. **Binary Index Compression**
    - Icon data is indexed, compressed into a binary format, and passed to the client side, minimizing bandwidth usage and ensuring optimal performance.

 3. **Low Memory Footprint**
    - The client-side search engine parses the binary index, offering a highly efficient solution with minimal memory consumption.

 ## 🛠️ Built With

 This project combines expertise from multiple domains:

-- **React**: A robust UI framework for building an intuitive and responsive search interface.
+- **Preact**: A robust UI framework with React API but with way less memory and bundle footprint.
 - **Buffers**: Efficiently handle binary data for index compression and parsing.
 - **NLP**: Using inverted index search to optimize memory usage and boost performance.
 - **Scripting**: Automation and scripting expertise to streamline indexing and processing.
 - **GitHub CI/CD**: Automated pipelines for testing, building, and deploying the project seamlessly.

 ## 🎯 Features

 - **Ultra-Fast Search**: Instant results powered by a compressed binary index.
 - **Cross-Platform Support**: Works seamlessly across browsers and devices.
 - **Scalable Indexing**: Easily add new icon packs with minimal effort.
 - **Memory Optimization**: Designed for the lowest possible memory usage on the client side.

 ## 🌱 Early Phases

 This project is in its early stages, and I’m actively working to:

 - Add support for more icon packs.
 - Fix issues and improve performance.

 Your feedback and contributions are welcome!